apache/seatunnel/docs/en/transform-v2/dynamic-compile.md

 ## Description

 Provide a programmable way to process rows, allowing users to customize any business behavior, even RPC requests based on existing row fields as parameters, or to expand fields by retrieving associated data from other data sources.
-To distinguish businesses, you can also define multiple transforms to combine
+To distinguish businesses, you can also define multiple transforms to combine, If the conversion is too complex, it may affect performance

 ## Options